 Gold IRA Transfer Rules

 In a direct custodian-to-custodian IRA transfer, you do not have to worry about the 60 day transfer rule since you never receive the money.
 The transfer may is usually accomplished by wire transfer directly between the respective IRA custodians.
 The original IRA custodian can also accomplish the transfer by issuing a check made out to the custodian of the receiving IRA and mailing it out.
+This is the easiest way to invest in gold through your IRA since it is all handled in the background by your existing and new custodian.

 401ks can have slightly different rules for rollovers and transfers.
 If you have a retirement plan through your current employer, you might want to check with them first.
 Some employers do not allow gold investment as part of their 401k plan unless you quit your job.
 Before diving into a Gold IRA Rollover, make sure you understand your employer's 401k plan.
 While there are ways around employer restrictions, it is helpful to know whether this will be an obstacle from the beginning of the process.